hegworks/tanim/docs/tanim-wiki.md

 1. Calls `VISITABLE_STRUCT_IN_CONTEXT` to make the component's fields accessible via `visit_struct`
 2. Automatically registers the component with Tanim's type system during static initialization

-The registration happens before `main()` is called, so by the time you call `tanim::Init()`, the component is already available.
+The registration happens before `main()` is called, so by the time you call [tanim::Init()](#taniminit), the component is already available.

 **Important Notes:**

 - Always include the full namespace path in `STRUCT_NAME`
 - Only include fields with [supported types](supported-types.md)
-- You don't need to reflect all fields—only the ones you want to animate
+- You don't need to reflect all fields, only the ones you want to animate

 **Subset of Fields Example:**